runningfalcon/runningfalcon.github.io/index.md

 If have dabbled with programming especially in SQL/Python/R ***OR*** have experience in data analysis (can even be with Google Sheets) ***AND*** have an interest in the data/data science ecosystems, then send your Resume/CV to [aiyas@myfave.com]()

-If you have not, you might still want to read on :)
+If not, you might still want to read on :)

 ![FBI](/assets/images/fbi.png)

 # What We Do

 The business intelligence team is the heart of data in the organization.
 We provide all the metrics, insights and reporting/dashboarding required for Fave to run and grow.
-We handle data flow end-to-end from ingestion all the way to turning the data into insights that the business can take action on.
+We handle data flow end-to-end from gathering data from different sources all the way to turning that data into insights the business can take action on.

 # Roles We Are Looking For